Litha Meditation

 I am aligned with the rhythms of the earth and the sky.

-What seeds will you plant?
+What passions will you embrace?

 As you hold this vision, repeat silently or aloud: